gabrieleaccarino/gabrieleaccarino-portfolio/content/authors/admin/_index.md

 organizations:
 - name: University of Salento
   url: https://www.unisalento.it
-- name: Euro-Mediterranean Center on Climate Change (CMCC Foundation)
+- name: Euro-Mediterranean Center on Climate Change \n(CMCC Foundation)
   url: https://www.cmcc.it/it

 # Short bio (displayed in user profile at end of posts)